pilot2254/pilot2254.github.io/content/blog/unlisted/how-to-start-game-hacking.md

 Once you've done that, you understand the basics.

-Then move to Unity .NET games (easiest), then IL2CPP games (harder), then native games (hardest), and eventually Unreal if you're feeling ambitious.
+Then move to actual reverse engineering of Unity .NET games (easiest), then IL2CPP games (harder), then native games (hardest), and eventually Unreal if you're feeling ambitious.

 ## Final Thoughts